Intracranial hypertension (IH) is a build-up of pressure around the brain.

 These procedures can provide relief from your symptoms, but they also carry a risk of potentially serious complications.
 Talk to the surgeon about what your operation involves and what the risks are.

-Idiopathic IH is not usually life threatening, but can be a lifelong problem.
-While many people find their symptoms are relieved with treatment, but the symptoms can come back and can have a significant impact on your life.
+Idiopathic IH is not usually life threatening, but it can be a lifelong problem.

-Find out more about living with IH at the IIH UK website.
+Find out more about living with idiopathic IH from the IIH UK website.